AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/vehicle_physics_properties.md

-﻿#Vehicle physics properties
+# Vehicle physics properties

-To view a sample vehicle physics file, you can load the Vehicle template project in Stingray, and open `4wheel.physics` in a text editor.
+To view a sample vehicle physics file, you can load the Vehicle template project in the interactive editor, and open `4wheel.physics` in a text editor.

 After you create a project based on the vehicle template, you can find this file in the following location: `..\vehicle_project\content\models\4wheel`.